mlcommons/ck/ck2/docs/concept.md

 ```

 Note that you always have at least 2 CM-compatible repositories after you use CM for the first time:
-* *default* is a CM repository with reusable artifacts and automations that were moved
+* *internal* is a CM repository with reusable artifacts and automations that were moved
   [inside the CM toolkit](https://github.com/mlcommons/ck/tree/master/ck2/cmind/repo)
   to ensure their stability because they are frequently used by the community.